Does Kratom Interact With Meth?

-Low doses of kratom between 1 and 3 grams typically offer stimulating effects that increase alertness and improve mood.
+Low doses of kratom, between 1 and 3 grams, typically offer stimulating effects that increase alertness and improve mood.

-In moderate doses between 3 and 6 grams, kratom offers a blend of stimulation and sedation, creating a clean, energized feeling similar to combining L-theanine with caffeine.
+In moderate doses of between 3 and 6 grams, kratom offers a blend of stimulation and sedation, creating a clean, energized feeling similar to combining L-theanine with caffeine.

 In larger amounts, usually between 6 and 10 grams, kratom becomes intensely relaxing, making users feel at ease and content.
 High doses are considered the best for treating pain and insomnia.

 Like most herbs and drugs, kratom does have the potential for side effects.

 The most common side effects of kratom are: